ShrekTech/AttackOnFireMonster/README.md

 # AttackOnFireMonster
-A game about fire monsters, democracy and yelling at each other created for global game jam 2015.
+A game about fire monsters, democracy and yelling at each other created for Global Game Jam 2015.